What's Driving Uncertainty for DVC Members?

 -

-Seek guidance from trusted resale experts, such as DVC Sales, for clarity on buying, selling, or maximizing membership value.
+Seek guidance from experienced resale professionals like DVC Sales for clarity on purchasing, selling, or maximizing membership value.

 Preparation and flexibility remain essential.
-By monitoring reliable sources and leveraging planning tools, DVC members can continue enjoying magical vacations while navigating uncertainty.
+By monitoring reliable sources and using planning tools, DVC members can continue enjoying magical vacations while adapting to policy changes.
+Most uncertainty involves operational details rather than fundamental program changes, so focus on the stable benefits that provide long-term value.